Getting Started | Pre-Lightening | How To Dye | Removing Color | UV Colors | Color Spray

 12. How long do Manic Panic colors last?
 Is it the same for all the colors?

 The way Manic Panic Hair Color fades varies from person to person, as well as from color to color.
 Darker colors will last longer than lighter colors.
-If hair is well taken care of, Classic and lighter shades normally last 2-4 weeks or more, and Amplified or darker shades normally last 4-6 weeks or more.
+If hair is well taken care of, and pre-lightened, Classic and lighter shades normally last 2-4 weeks or more, and Amplified or darker shades normally last 4-6 weeks or more.

 13. What is UV or GLOW color?